 While I’ve shared many examples of travel-friendly jobs, some of you are asking about OTHER ways to make extra money from home.

-Extra money for traveling, to invest in a small business, to work on a book, to supplement your current income, or whatever your goals are.
+Extra money to supplement your current income, to invest in a small business, to work on a book, or whatever your goals are.
 This post is for you!

-For the past year, I’ve been researching unique ways to make extra money on the side, and you won’t believe what’s working for some people!
+I’ve put together a list of unique ways to make extra money on the side, and you won’t believe what’s working for some people!

 1. Rent Your Car Out